Skip to content

 Subscriber Segmentation

 Sending the same message to every subscriber is leaving money on the table.
-Different subscribers respond to different offers.
+Different subscribers respond to different offers — and treating your entire list as a single audience is the most expensive mistake in mass messaging.

 Segment 1: Top Spenders (Top 10–20%)